cloudmesh/cloudmesh-manual/docs/_sources/cmd5.rst.txt

 ===

 Cloudmesh used cmd5 which provides an easy to use command line and command shell interface.
-Hence you can run each command as a sepearte command line, but you can also start a shell in which you can execute multiple commands one after another.
+Hence you can run each command as a separate command line, but you can also start a shell in which you can execute multiple commands one after another.
 Furthermore, you can create cloudmesh scripts in a file that if run via the cloudmesh shell get executed sequentially.